Chicago Review: Beat poetry censorship controversy

-Special Features
+Special features

 Chicago Review often publishes special features within its issues.
 In the summer of 1958, it published Volume 12, Number 3 (Issue 12:3) with a special section titled "On Zen" that featured contributions from writers such as Alan Watts and Jack Kerouac.
 Through this issue, Chicago Review played a significant role in introducing Zen to the American public.

 Most of the magazine's special features are included in double issues, the first of which was Issue 17:2/3 in 1964.
 Featuring new Chicago writing and art, the issue included work by poets such as Paul Carroll and Lucien Stryk.
 Later double issues, such as Issue 38:01/02, Contemporary Indian Literatures (1992) and Issue 46:3/4, New Polish Writing (2000), established Chicago Review as a premier literary magazine for publishing literary translations.
 Issue 60:3,The Infrarrealistas (2017), is the first collection of the Infrarealist poets’ Spanish writing in English translation.

 Other notable features published by Chicago Review include a special section on Canadian poet Lisa Robertson in Issue 51:4/52:1, an A.R.
 Ammons feature in Issue 57:1/2, and a special issue on Ed Roberson and Chicago Modernists, Issue 59:4/60:1.

 Chicago Review occasionally also publishes triple issues, such as Issue 50:2/3/4, which includes a centenary portfolio on Louis Zukofsky, and Issue 49:3/4 & 50:1, which contains a special section on poet Edward Dorn.

-Notable Contributors
+Notable contributors

 Many well-known writers have been published in Chicago Review, both before and after they became famous.
 Notably, Philip Roth and Susan Sontag's work appeared in print for the first time in Chicago Review while they were both students at the University of Chicago.

-Other contributors include Henry Miller, Lawrence Ferlinghetti, Jack Kerouac, William S. Burroughs, Allen Ginsberg, Tennessee Williams, William Carlos Williams, Anaïs Nin, Charles Simic, James Tate, Charles Bukowski, Raymond Carver, Philip Levine, Edward Dorn, Anne Carson, Marianne Moore, E.E.
-Cummings, Robert Duncan and Dimitris Lyacos.
+Other contributors include Henry Miller, Lawrence Ferlinghetti, Jack Kerouac, William S. Burroughs, Allen Ginsberg, Tennessee Williams, William Carlos Williams, Anaïs Nin, Charles Simic, John Ashbery, James Tate, Charles Bukowski, Raymond Carver, Philip Levine, Edward Dorn, Anne Carson, Marianne Moore, E.E.
+Cummings, Robert Duncan, Helen DeWitt, Rae Armantrout, and Dimitris Lyacos.